Chinese President Xi creates history, wins record third term in power | Politics

 The well-choreographed week-long 20th Congress ended on a sordid note on Saturday with former President Hu Jintao being physically escorted out under the glare of the media at the ornate Great Hall of people.

 The incident is seen as an irony as 79-year-old Hu had peacefully handed over power to Xi ten years ago in 2012.
-However, official media reports said he was unwell.
+However, official media reports said he was unwell and hence, was escorted out.

 Meanwhile, a different central administration headed by the new premier will formally take place in March.